gejun123456/EasyCodeMybatisCodeHelperTemplates/README.md

 ## Intellij EasyCodeMybatisCodeHelper plugin template files.

-Copy file from easyCode to intellij scratch file, then use generate from scratch to generate code.
+Copy file from easyCode to intellij scratch file Or Project EasyCode Folder, then use generate from easyCode folder from database table to generate code.

 ## Requirements